 Business Risks (Implementation Challenges)

-- Process disruption during implementation phases
+- Process disruption during the transition to the new workflow

 - Set conservative ROI targets for first implementations